-Generally, all filers are required to periodically disclose any purchase, sale, or exchange of any stock, bond, commodity future, or other security when the transaction exceeds \$1,000 by filing Periodic Transaction Reports (PTRs).
+Generally, all filers are required to disclose any purchase, sale, or exchange of any stock, bond, commodity future, or other security when the transaction exceeds \$1,000 by filing Periodic Transaction Reports (PTRs).
 For further instructions regarding PTR requirements, including whether you have to file PTRs, see p.
-29, infra.
+30, infra.

 All transactions reported on PTRs must also be disclosed on Part 4a of the relevant Annual or Termination Report.
-If you file an electronic Annual or Termination Report, any electronically-filed PTRs should automatically appear on this section of your report.
+If you file an electronic Annual or Termination Report, any PTRs filed electronically should automatically appear on this section of your report.